 - Check again that the wheel should rotate freely without the caliper rubbing or binding.
-The tire should be an equal distance from each side of the fork. - The rear wheel comes assembled on the frame. - The rear wheel is secured to the frame with a through axle and lever. - You must check the lever tension on the end of the through axle to be sure they are tight. - Ensure the disc brake rotor is properly aligned in the brake caliper and the wheel is properly aligned in the frame. - The wheel should rotate freely without the brake rotor rubbing or binding in the caliper.
+The tire should be an equal distance from each side of the fork. - The rear wheel comes assembled on the frame. - The rear wheel is secured to the frame with a through axle and lever. - Ensure the disc brake rotor is properly aligned in the brake caliper and the wheel is properly aligned in the frame. - The wheel should rotate freely without the brake rotor rubbing or binding in the caliper.
 The tire should be set evenly between the closest points on each side of the frame.